Ysosrsss1/i2sse-Project/docs/report1.md

  The figure is animated
  The user can interact with the figure

- User story : As a user , I want to see an animation of hair waving or flowing, so that I can see it move.
+ User story : As a user , I want to see an animation of a girl's hair waving or flowing, so that I can see it move.

 Tasks :